osamaalmughanni/Kumiko/Kumiko/docs.md

       └── 📝 script.json
 ```

-This is an example of how such a file might look like.
+Here is a sample representation of a file:

 ```json
 {